snaqviApps/Field-Tasks/README.md

-#  This application demonstrates login Service
+#  This application implements login Service
 - obsevering user-input
 - passing it to the details screen